-The 253 MTI is the top of the Vox range, using the best drivers that Visaton make.
-It is a true high end design with all the scale, detail and drama that you only get with the best systems.
-These speakers deserve to be partnered with high quality amplifieVOX 253 MTI
+The 253 MTI is the top of the Vox range, using the best drivers that Visaton makes.
+It is a true high-end design with all the scale, detail and drama that you only get with the best systems.
+These speakers deserve to be partnered with high-quality amplifieVOX 253 MTI

 Art.
 No. 5987